Frequently Asked Questions

 12. What are the all-English programs in NCHU?

-Please refer to the website of English-taught Programs [link] or the website of Academic Program [link] which has noted in English-taught Program in red color.
+Please refer to English-taught Programs or the website of Academic Program which has noted in English-taught Program in red color.
 For other programs, applicants should better have Chinese ability to cope with the academic works.
 Please be prepared that most of the courses are taught in Chinese with or without English textbooks.
 For undergraduate programs except IBPA, applicants must have Chinese proficiency.

 13. What are the scholarships that international students may apply?

-Please refer to the website of Scholarship [link].
+Please refer to Scholarship List for International Students.
 Please notice that there are varieties scholarship in different application ways, requirements and so on.
 Detailed and updated regulations are subject to their terms and conditions.

 14. How do I apply for NCHU scholarship?